ryan-g2/exitequity/README.md

 **tag types** (optional, comma separated) = bvt, smoke, rc, full

-Note: Due to multiple errors on the website causing a memory issue in the testing browser, the ContactUs spec has not been fleshed out as much as the other specs.
-This will be revisited at a later date.
+Note: Due to multiple errors on the website causing a memory issue in the testing browser, the ContactUs spec has not been fleshed out as much as the other specs at present.

 ## Running a specific test spec

 From a terminal window in the root folder the project was cloned into, run:

 `npx cypress run --spec [reletive path to spec, seperated by commas]`

+Example:

-EX: mac/lin -> `/cypress/e2e/contactUs.cy.js`
+mac/lin -> `npx cypress run --spec /cypress/e2e/topNav.cy.js`
-PC -> `.\cypress\e2e\contactUs.cy.js`
+PC -> `npx cypress run --spec .\cypress\e2e\topNav.cy.js`